CSV2QBO Converter Help

 Use CSV2QBO to import transaction data into QuickBooks when the data comes from a spreadsheet program such as Microsoft Excel® or Google Docs® or was downloaded from your financial institution in CSV (spreadsheet) format.

-Then use themenu, to define the column setup in your CSV file, and then run the conversion.
+Selectt at the bottom of the Preview Screen to run the conversion and create your QBO file.
 Run subsequent CSV to QBO conversions of similar files with , and create your QBO file in a single step.

 - Microsoft Windows® full install